MohammedAljuhani/Web-Application-Security-Checklist/README.md

-### A Security Checklist to help developers making their web applications more secure.
+### A Web Application Security Checklist to help developers making their web applications more secure.

 ##### Available in PDF for printing.